Angie's LIST Guide to

 Take a look at some the options:

 When selecting sinks, you’ll face an almost endless supply of styles, features and accessories.
-Some bathrooms even have two separate sinks.
+Some bathrooms, known as "Jack and Jill" bathrooms, even have two separate sinks.
 If you’re installing a new sink, you’ll first want to measure your available space to see what will fit best.
 A good rule of thumb is that the space in front of the sink and its cabinet or pedestal needs to be about 30 inches to allow for clearance.

 Most sinks come in one of two styles, complete sink systems that feature an integrated faucet, spout or handle or sinks that feature three-hole setups to allow you to select your own sink fixtures.
 When choosing a sink that can receive differing types of hardware, purchase or select the fixture first to ensure it will fit in the new sink.